Physical remnant of electroweak theta angles: Chiral rotations in the Standard Model

 where $i = 1, 2, 3$ identifies three generations of quarks and leptons.
 They appear in fermion mass terms after electroweak symmetry breaking (EWSB):

 Neutrinos can have either Dirac mass terms

 after EWSB by introducing sterile right-handed neutrinos $\nu_R^i \sim (1, 1)_0$, or effective Majorana mass terms

-from seesaw mechanism or loop contributions, where $\epsilon^{(2)}$ is the rank-two Levi-Civita symbol for raising and lowering spinor indices.
+from seesaw mechanism or loop contributions, where $E^{- 1} = \diag(\epsilon^{(2)}, - \epsilon^{(2)})$ is the metric for raising and lowering spinor indices, with $\epsilon^{(2)}$ being the rank-two Levi-Civita symbol.
 Chiral rotations of fermions contribute to the shifts of theta angles as well as phases of fermion masses according to \eqref{eq:2-02} and \eqref{eq:2-05}.

 There are $12$ independent phases in total for chiral rotations in the quark sector.
 Reducing complex phases in the Cabibbo-Kobayashi-Maskawa (CKM) matrix from $6$ to $1$ without shifting theta angles fixes $5$ of $6$ rotations of $q_L^i$.
-The remaining $1$ rotation by a common phase $\alpha_{q L}$ for $q_L^i$ does not change the CKM matrix.
-Then setting all quark masses to reals fixes all $6$ rotations of $u_R^i$ and $d_R^i$.
-We can separate out $3$ common phases $\alpha_{q L}$, $\alpha_{u R}$ and $\alpha_{d R}$, which modify the overall phases of $M_u^{i j}$ and $M_d^{i j}$:
+The remaining $1$ rotation by a common phase $\alpha_{q L}$ for $q_L^i$ does not change the CKM matrix but shifts theta angles.
+Then setting all quark masses to real values fixes all $6$ rotations of $u_R^i$ and $d_R^i$.
+We can separate out $3$ common phases $\alpha_{q L}$, $\alpha_{u R}$ and $\alpha_{d R}$, which modify the overall phases of $M_u^{i j}$ and $M_d^{i j}$ without changing the CKM matrix:

-Once $\phi_u$ and $\phi_d$ are set to zero, the remaining $4$ rotations between different generations of $u_R^i$ or $d_R^i$ set the individual masses to be real without shifting theta angles.
-The same argument goes through in the lepton sector if neutrinos have only Dirac mass terms as~\eqref{eq:2-06}, and we can separate out $\alpha_{l L}$, $\alpha_{\nu R}$ and $\alpha_{e R}$ to modify the overall phases of $M_e^{i j}$ and $M_\nu^{i j}$ without changing the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix:
+Once $\phi_u$ and $\phi_d$ are set to zero, the remaining $4$ rotations between different generations of $u_R^i$ or $d_R^i$ set the individual masses to reals without shifting theta angles.
+The same argument goes through in the lepton sector if neutrinos have only Dirac mass terms as~\eqref{eq:3-04}, and we can separate out $\alpha_{l L}$, $\alpha_{e R}$ and $\alpha_{\nu R}$ to modify the overall phases of $M_e^{i j}$ and $M_\nu^{i j}$ without changing the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix: